mcbenjemaa/crossplane-demo/crossplane-helm-provider.md

 ### Crossplane helm provider

-If you don't have crossplane installed yet, then head over installation guide [install-crossplane](install-crossplane.md)
+If you don't have crossplane installed yet, then head over to the installation guide [install-crossplane](install-crossplane.md)

 #### Install Helm provider
 Install